blackbhc/refactor/README.md

 Model --> LogMd
 ```

-Every box is a functional module with independent implementation, which is class or a part of a class.
+Every box is a separate module in the codes.
+The details of them are explained in the file
-The details of them are illustrated in <a href="#code">Code structure</a>.
-The connection lines between
+`development-manual/development.md`.
+The runtime parameters of each module are specified in the
-the boxes stands for the APIs between such modules.
-Except the above modules, `galotfa` also uses a standalone
-`INI` parameter file to control the behaviours of all modules and APIs in the preceding workflow.
+`galotfa.ini` file, which is a INI format file.
+The parameters are explained in <a href="#usage">Usage</a>.

 ---

 ## Features of `galotfa` <a href="#contents"><font size=4>(contents)</font></a> <a id="feature"></a>

-1. Out-of-the-box: in general no need to modify the simulation code, just run some demos with simplest
+1. Out-of-the-box: in general there is no need to modify the simulation code or parameter files.
+Just run
-   steps.
-If you feel hard to use some part of `galotfa`, please let us know.
+   simulation with demo ini files is enough.
+Feel free to raise your issue, if you feel hard to use any part
+   of `galotfa`.
-2. User friendly program API and usage guidance: although we hope most functions of `galotfa` can be
+2. User friendly program API and usage guidance: most functions of `galotfa` can be used out-of-the-box,
-   used out-of-the-box, we also provide detailed guidance for users to use `galotfa` in their own customized
+   and we also provide detailed informations for persons who are interested to change the codes.
-   way.
-3. Extensible: easy to add new analysis functions or apply to new simulation code which follows the general
+3. Extensible: easy to add new analysis functions in `galotfa`, and easy use `galotfa` in your own simulation
+   code (if such code follows the general simulation convention in the society).
+   - The compiled shared library of `galotfa` offers C-style APIs, so it can be in simulation codes written in
+     many languages.
-   simulation convention.
-Besides, although this project is concentrated on disk galaxy simulations, it can
+   - Although this project is concentrated on disk galaxy simulations, it can also be easily extended to other
-   also be easily extended to other types of simulations, such as cluster simulations, cosmology simulations,
+     types of simulations, such as cluster simulations, cosmology simulations, etc.
-   etc.
-4. Notice us if you need more wonderful features: you-complete-me flavor, you can make this project better.
+4. You-Complete-Me flavor: if you need more wonderful features, you can make this project better.
-   We are also happy to merge your code into this project if you want.
-5. Low dependency on other libraries: only standard libraries or included in the project.
+5. Least dependency on other libraries: only standard libraries or widely used libraries are used in this project,
-6. Fast: use MPI and design to, a level of **~5%?** more CPU time during a run of simulation.
-7. by the hand: `galotfa` repo also provides some extended version of widely used simulation codes,
-   with `galotfa` built-in.
-You can also add `galotfa` in any simulation code by yourself or submit it.
-8. Open: we welcome new participants who are interested in improve this project.
+   so it's easy to compile and install in most systems.
+6. Fast: use `MPI` to parallelize the analysis, and use efficient algorithms to calculate the quantities.
+7. All output files are in `HDF5` format, which is a widely used format in astronomy.

 ---

 ## Fork of `Gadget4` <a href="#contents"><font size=4>(contents)</font></a> <a id="fork_gadget4"></a>

-There is a built-in fork of `Gadget4` in the `galotfa` repo, which is a modified version of `Gadget4` with
+There is a built-in fork of `Gadget4` in the `galotfa` repo, which is a modified version of
-some additional features:
+[Springel](https://wwwmpa.mpa-garching.mpg.de/gadget4/)'s famous codes with following additional features:

-- Implement the support of zero-mass tracers during gravity calculation, of which its position is
+1. Zero-mass potential tracers: can use a separate particle types to served as potential tracer, which
+   has 0 mass.
+During gravity calculation, their position is fixed to some anchor particles, so they can
-  fixed so it can be used to measure the potential at a given position.
-This feature is controlled by
+   be used to measure the potential at their positions.

-  an additional config parameter `ZERO_MASS_POT_TRACER` in the configuration file of `Gadget4`.
+   - This feature is controlled by an additional config parameter `ZERO_MASS_POT_TRACER` in the configuration
+     file of `Gadget4`.
+   - Cost of such tracers: additional memory and time cost of gravity calculation, slightly change the
+     gravity tree's structure.
+   - The potential at the position of the potential tracers will be output to a separate file, which can be
+     used get the potential at time steps that have no snapshot output.

-- Some runtime parameters associated with the potential tracers:
+2. Additional runtime parameters related to the potential tracers:

-  - `PotTracerType`: specify the particle type of potential tracer: Note that this should be consistent
+- `PotTracerType`: specify the particle type of potential tracer.
+Note that this should be consistent
-    with the given initial condition.
+  with the given initial condition, namely it should really be zero-mass particles in the initial condition.
-  - `PotOutStep`: the output period (in unit of synchronized time steps) of potential tracer particles.
+- `PotOutStep`: the output period in unit of synchronized time steps.
-  - `PotOutFile`: the file name of the output file of potential tracer particles.
+- `PotOutFile`: output filename.
-  - `RecenterPartType`: the particle type(s) used to calculate the center of coordinate, which is
+- `RecenterPartType`: the particle type(s) used to anchor the positions of the tracers.
+In some cases, if
-    used to correct the position of the potential tracer to be fixed w.r.t to the simulated system.
+  the whole galaxy is drifting and the tracers are fixed then their measured potential may be outside of the
+  galaxy.
+So you can use some particles to anchor the positions of the tracers, then tracers are rigidly attached
+  to the anchors' center-of-mass.
+For example, for disk galaxy, use disk particles to anchor the tracers is a
+  good choice.
-  - `RecenterThreshold`: the threshold to determine whether the center of coordinate is converged or not,
+- `RecenterThreshold`: the threshold to determine whether the calculation of the anchors' center-of-mass is
-    in unit of the internal length of the simulation.
+  convergent or not.
+The unit is the internal length during the simulation.

-- Config parameter: `GALOTFA_ON`, whether enable `galotfa` or not.
+3. The config parameter to enable `galotfa` or not: `GALOTFA_ON`.

 ---